mukundn393/Superstore_DataAnalysis_SQL/README.md

 # Superstore_DataAnalysis_SQL
-This is a portfolio project on SQL
+This is a SQL portfolio project, performed using MS SQL Server

 Using superstore sales data, firstly
 1) Data Cleaning
 2) Data Transformations